mdsb100/iPhone-ShareSDK-Titaniuim-Module-Demo/README.md

 A demo of iphone titanium-module to use ShareSDK.
 ShareSDK is a Chinese social share platform.

-You should have a lot of knowledge of titanium, tianium-module, alloy, android developing.
+You should have a lot of knowledge of titanium, tianium-module, alloy, iphone developing.

 This demo is created by titanium 3.2.0GA